 The LTES campaign has identified a range of good scenario governance practices.
 Impressive stakeholder consultation is practised in many of the campaign member countries and the process is increasingly opening up to include civil society to build a broader consensus for clean energy transition pathways.
 For example, the Ministry of Energy of Chile now incorporates citizen participation in every step of its LTES development process.
-In Finland, dedicated cross-Ministry workshops are held during the LTES development process.
-In some campaign member countries, a co-ordinated process is in place for both energy and climate to be approached in an integrated manner (e.g., the United Kingdom's Department for Business, Energy and Industrial Strategy [BEIS]).
+In Finland, dedicated cross-Ministry workshops are held during the LTES development process is in place for both energy and climate to be approached in an integrated manner (e.g., the United Kingdom's Department for Business, Energy and Industrial Strategy [BEIS]).